tanreinama/forest-path-movie-dataset/README.md

 Each scene is tagged by whether or not a person is in it.

 Person move in the trail road.
 Depending on the frame, it may be hidden behind the tree and disappear from the camera.
-Therefore, you may need to track the object.
+Therefore, you need to create a lowpass filter if necessary.

 Depending on the time of day, the amount of light is insufficient and the video is noisy.
 Especially in the midnight, the amount of light is decisively insufficient in some scenes, making it difficult to identify a person.